-I've got a(dumb) question about the centre tap on the high voltage secondaries for 100 watt.
+I've got a(dumb) :oops: question about the centre tap on the high voltage secondaries for 100 watt.
 I've noticed in the awesome layouts provided here that there is some differances in where the centre tap connects.
 I'm looking at the layouts for 1959 with the six cap cans on top of the chassis in particular.
 Some show it connected to the ground lug on the mains filter close to the power/standby switches.
 Where another shows it connected to the seriesed cap farthest away from the switches.
 And there are still others that show it on the mains cap but on the other side of the filter cap.
-So I guess my question is, Is there any signifagance to where the centre tap is placed?
+So I guess my question is, Is there any signifagance to where the centre tap is placed? :? :oops:

 Oh and what detirmins the placement of the centre tap???